Effects of Processed Sugar on Your Brain

 - Take up exercise.
 Healthy and balanced physical activity helps regulate insulin levels and balance out brain chemicals.
 It has positive effects on mood, motivation, and concentration.
 It helps with depression and anxiety, as well.
 Lastly, it is efficient at combating the physical manifestations of sugar addiction, such as unwanted fat.

 - Ditch the sodas, energy drinks, and other sugars in liquid form.
 What happens when you consume such drinks is the intake of “empty” calories (calories with no nutritional value).
 They open up your appetite and make you crave more sugar and food in general.
-Replace them with bottled water, tea, and coffee.
+Replace them with bottled water, tea, coffee, or caffeine gum.

 - Stop eating fast food, pizza, and hot dogs, and put healthy food on your menu.
 The best route here is to buy and prepare your own food, as much as possible.
 Of course, that might not always be possible, so find healthy alternatives for these situations.